 He glanced toward the door.
 “I kind of want to go look at the market some more.
 The man said our food won’t be ready for a few minutes.”

 Vivenna felt a stab of fear.
-However, she was in control enough to not let it show.
+However, it wasn’t proper to demand Peprin stay and attend her.
 “Do you promise to stay close?”

 Peprin shrugged.
 “I guess.”